This post was updated April 26, 2022, to reflect new data. It was originally published June 29, 2021.

 In 2020, we reported that families who participated in LENA Start showed elevated language skills one year after the program.
-Now, another year later, there’s strong evidence that those elevated language skills endure for the longer term.
+New data suggests there’s strong evidence that those elevated language skills endure for the longer term, at least two years.

 LENA’s Developmental Snapshot: The big picture